 What is AlphaFlow?

 AlphaFlow specializes in residential real estate debt (sometimes called hard-money loans).
 One one hand it's a stunning Mona Lisa of revolutionary and industry-leading features.
 On the other, in my opinion, it has several substantial shortcomings that compare very unfavorably with best-of-breed competitors, and risk benchmarks that will be show-stoppers for many conservative investors.
+Additionally, some investors have alleged their leverage and defaults were much higher than expected.

 AlphaFlow's revolutionary advantage over most of the hard money loan crowdfunding platforms is diversification.
 Instead of purchasing an individual note, the investor is put into 70-100 notes within the first 30 days, which AlphaFlow purchases from the other platforms.